felipelm/iOS-Essentials/README.md

 ### Lesson 16 - Submitting Your App to iTunes Connect
 --------

-Assets used in Part 2 - Lesson 16 of The Essentials of iOS App Development
+Final Project and assets used in Part 2 - Lesson 16 of The Essentials of iOS App Development